notracking/hosts-blocklists/README.md

 ```
  - (Optional, but recommended) Remove the default Pi-hole lists in `/etc/pihole/adlists.list`
  - Update Pi-hole `pihole -g`

+## DNS over HTTPS (DOH)
+DNS over HTTPS will prevent clients in your network from using the default local DNS services.
+Mozilla Firefox has a feature to disable DOH network wide for all clients as described [here](https://support.mozilla.org/en-US/kb/configuring-networks-disable-dns-over-https).

+If you use [domains.txt](https://raw.githubusercontent.com/notracking/hosts-blocklists/master/domains.txt) in your dnsmasq configuration you will have DOH disabled on all clients by default.

 # Sources
 **Domain and hostname lists**